Joint health concerns are not uncommon for those with fibromyalgia and many have joint involvement of some kind.

 Exercises such as leg lifts or lying on a raised platform using ankle weights can be done safely even for those who cannot get down on the floor.
 A bed can also be used.

 We also use light compression wear around vulnerable areas like the knees, feet (nerve pain) and shoulders.
-We find Copper Wear helpful.
+I've used many different brands of compression wear.

 (See also Fibromyalgia Exercise and Treatment-For-Fibromyalgia-Myofascial-Release for related information.)